emersonp/Flagship2d20/README.md

 ## Featuring

 - The system supports Dice-So-Nice module and introduces its own stress dice shortcut ("s") that you can use in chat or in journals (example: "/r 1ds", "[[/r 1ds]]", "[[1ds]]"
-- IMPORTANT: The system doesn't provide any pre-populated content.
+- The system will include all necessary content to run the Flagship 2d20 system.